 Skoura is a small town close to the Dades Valley, the 'Valley of a Thousand Kasbahs'.
 Many of these historic kasbahs are in a state of disarray but others are much better preserved.
 Seeing a traditionally-dressed local leading a donkey past a deep red ruin set against an emerald palm grove is a classic Moroccan scene.

 Although there is not much in Skoura itself, it is a great base for exploring the south.
 The rugged Dades and Todra Gorges are just a couple of hours away, while nearby Ouarzazate is Morocco’s answer to Hollywood, with a modern film studio that you can explore.
-Immortalised in both Gladiator and The Jewel of the Nile, nearby Ait Benhaddou is possibly the most impressive of all of Morocco’s kasbahs.
+Immortalized in both Gladiator and The Jewel of the Nile, nearby Ait Benhaddou is possibly the most impressive of all of Morocco’s kasbahs.
 But perhaps the best reason to visit Skoura is that it also possesses one of Morocco’s finest places to stay, Dar Ahlam, the House of Dreams.

 Our favorite places to stay in Morocco